Limited Time Offer

 Why are New Moon Pads only available through New Moon Pads online?

-When you buy from New Moon Pads online you’re buying directly from the designer/manufacturer.
+.
 This way the middle man is bypassed and overhead is kept low so savings can be passed along directly to the customer.
 Which also means I am able to offer free shipping to all my customers worldwide.
 And who better to answer any questions than the actual designer?

 Using cloth pads can potentially decrease your flow, period discomfort, skin irritation, and risk of yeast infections.
 Most women report that switching to cloth has made most or all of these changes in their monthly cycle.